Juneau Icefield: Glaciers

 Eight kilometers to the north, the Herbert Glacier has retreated 540 m, while Eagle Glacier retreated 700 m, Gilkey Glacier 3,500 m and Llewellyn Glacier 2,800 m.
 On the south side of the icefield, the Norris Glacier retreated 1,740 m, the East Twin Glacier 1,100 m, the West Twin Glacier 570 m with only the Taku Glacier advancing.
 Surveys reveal the Taku as one of the deepest glaciers of the sub-temperate icefields surveyed at nearly 1,370 m thick.

+History

-This glacier was advancing in 1890 when viewed by John Muir and had a large calving front.
+This glacier was advancing in 1890 when viewed by John Muir, and had a large calving front.
 By 1963, the glacier had advanced 5.6 km.
 In 1948, the Taku Fjord had been completely filled in with glacial sediment and the glacier no longer calved.
 From 1948–1986, the glacier had a positive glacier mass balance driving the advance.
 From 1987–2009, the glacier has had a slightly negative mass balance, not enough to end the advance, but if it continues will soon slow it.

+The icefield, like many of its glaciers, reached its maximum glaciation point around 1700 and has been in retreat since.
+Much of the icefield is contained within the Tongass National Forest.
+Since 1948, the Juneau Icefield Research Program has monitored glaciers of the Juneau Icefield.
+On the west side of the icefield, from 1946 to 2009, the terminus of the Mendenhall Glacier has retreated over 700 m.

+Peaks

 Notable peaks on the Juneau Icefield are Devils Paw, Nelles Peak, Emperor Peak, The Snow Towers, Taku Towers, Camp 15 Peak, and the Mendenhall Towers.